-Amendment to Certificate of Incorporation
+Amendments to Articles of Incorporation

-On January 25, 2012, the Board approved an amendment to our Amended and Restated Certificate of Incorporation (the "Certificate Amendment" and submitted the Certificate Amendment to our stockholders for approval.
-The Certificate Amendment: (i) increases the number of authorized shares of our capital stock to Four Hundred Million (400,000,000) and the number of authorized shares of common stock to Three Hundred Ninety-Five Million (395,000,000) (the "Share Increase"); and (ii) changes our name from Transdel Pharmaceuticals, Inc. to Imprimis Pharmaceuticals, Inc. Our stockholders approved the Certificate Amendment in an action by written consent on January 25, 2012.
-We expect the Certificate Amendment to become effective on February 28, 2012, following our compliance with certain information requirements of the SEC.
+On January 25, 2012, the Board approved and submitted to the Company's stockholders an amendment to the Company's Amended and Restated Certificate of Incorporation (the "Certificate Amendment") to: (i) increases the number of authorized shares of capital stock to Four Hundred Million (400,000,000) and the number of authorized shares of Common Stock to Three Hundred Ninety-Five Million (395,000,000) (the "Share Increase"); and (ii) change the name of the Company from Transdel Pharmaceuticals, Inc. to Imprimis Pharmaceuticals, Inc. The Company's stockholders approved the Certificate Amendment in an action by written consent on January 25, 2012.
+The Certificate Amendment will become effective following the Company's compliance with certain information requirements of the SEC, which the Company expects to occur on or about February 28, 2012.

-In addition, also on January 25, 2012, the Board approved and submitted to our stockholders a proposal to effect a reverse stock split of all of the outstanding shares of common stock (the "Reverse Stock Split") at an exchange ratio of either one-for-six, one-for-eight, one-for-ten or one-for-20, such exchange ratio to be determined by the Board of Directors in its sole discretion at any time following stockholder approval of the Reverse Stock Split through the date twelve months following the date of such stockholder approval.
-The Reverse Stock Split would preserve the existing aggregate par value of our common stock.
-In the event we effect the Reverse Stock Split, no stockholder holding greater than 100 common shares prior to the Reverse Stock Split will hold, after such Reverse Stock Split, less than 100 common shares.
-Our stockholders approved an Amendment to our Amended and Restated Certificate of Incorporation to effect the Reverse Stock Split (the "Reverse Split Certificate Amendment") in an action by written consent on January 25, 2012.
+In addition, also on January 25, 2012, the Board approved and submitted to the Company's stockholders a proposal to effect a reverse stock split of all of the outstanding shares of Common Stock (the "Reverse Stock Split") at an exchange ratio of either one-for-six, one-for-eight, one-for-ten or one-for-20, such exchange ratio to be determined by the Board of Directors in its sole discretion at any time following stockholder approval of the Reverse Stock Split through the date twelve months following the date of such stockholder approval, which Reverse Stock Split shall preserve the existing aggregate par value of the Company's Common Stock, such that par value shall remain \$0.001 per share.
+In the event of a reverse stock split of any of the aforementioned ratios, no shareholder holding greater than 100 common shares prior to the reverse stock split, may hold, after such reverse stock split, less than 100 common shares.
+The Company's stockholders approved the Certificate Amendment in an action by written consent on January 25, 2012.
 The stockholder approval will become effective following the Company's compliance with certain information statement requirements of the SEC, which the Company expects to occur on or about February 28, 2012.
 At that time, the Board will effect a one-for-eight reverse stock split.